geovanilopesdias/inorganic_exercise_generator/README.md

 # Inorganic Chemistry Exercise Generator
-**Abstract**: given an inputted number n, it generates a .txt file with n randomly with a chosen type of Inorganic Chemistry exercises (in Portuguese).
+**Abstract**: given an inputted number n, it generates a file with n randomly exercises with a chosen type of Inorganic Chemistry topic (in Portuguese).

 ## Background
 Originally written as the "original.py" script, I recently refactored it in diferent modules in order to clean it.